 Then, I almost always just use that small 10 mm box end, offset, wrench.
 If you do not have a good feel for torque, use a good INCH-POUND or equivalent torque wrench, after you get all the bolts evenly and LIGHTLY tightened.
 Always do any tightening in a cross-pattern...this is just plain good practice, and is IMPORTANT at the pan.
 It is very important to torque evenly, in a cross-pattern, and to do this in STAGES.
 That means any one amount of torque number is done in a back and forth staggered cross-pattern until all bolts are at that torque level, then increase the torque a bit, until all are at that next level.
 The idea is to NOT 'bunch up' that gasket.
 Of course, the idea is also not to over-torque the bolts and pull threads out of the engine!

 Do NOT!! use a big torque wrench like we use for swing arm locknuts or for the cylinder stud nuts.
 BE SURE you do not confuse foot-pounds, inch-pounds, Nm, etc.

 After you have ridden the bike some, and have a few heat-cool cycles, you can re-torque the 10 mm bolts.
-If you find any leaks at any given bolts, you can remove the bolt and apply some common gasket NON-permanent sealant at the BOLT threads and under the bolt (and washer) head.
+If you find any leaks at any bolt, you can remove the bolt and apply some common gasket NON-permanent sealant at the BOLT threads and under the bolt (and washer) head.
 I prefer the Permatex NON-hardening Form-A-Gasket product.
 This is what I have mentioned above.